MichaelCurrin/dev-cheatsheets/cheatsheets/artificial-intelligence/pollinations-ai.md

 ## About

-Free open-source service for AI-generated text and images.
-Available as an API, without needing authorization.
+A free open-source service for AI-generated text and images.

+Why use it:

+- Available as as a browser tool with a GUI for some use cases.
+- Available as an API, accessible in your browser or with a client e.g. Python or JavaScript.
+- Cloud-based (so you can use models without worrying about the specs of your machine or setup like when using a local LLM).
+- It is free.
+- Use without needing any authorization (i.e. no need to create an account, use an API key, or pay for a subscription).
+- Good documenation available, plus this page fills in the gaps.

+What to use it for:

+- Great for prototyping server-side or frontend apps.
+- For local use (e.g. an app for yourself).
+- For running in the cloud and sharing with other users.

+Scaling limitations:

-It runs on their free Google cloud credits.
-Their docs say they use rate limiting such as 20 requests per minute for the text API, excluding cached responses.
+- They say their service runs on free Google cloud credits.
+- Their docs say they apply rate limiting, such as 20 requests per minute for the text API, excluding cached responses.
+For simple and light use cases, this might be enough, but otherwise you or your end-users might run into issues and you're better off using a paid service.

+Remember that unlike a local LLM, your data is travelling across the internet.
+Do not send sensitive or personal data or IP to their service.

 ## Links

 - [pollinations.ai](https://pollinations.ai/) - includes image generator and samples (including Python with `pollinations` or `requests` or with a React frontend).
+Their website looks unprofessional like they use AI to generate text on the site (including logos with typos half the time and even their Terms and Conditions page is AI-generated).
 - [Repo on GitHub](https://github.com/pollinations/pollinations)
 - [React Hooks](https://react-hooks.pollinations.ai/) interactive tool for generating images.